AIMYON22/learngit/readme.txt

 Git test
 hello world
 hello git
-creating a new branch is easy
+Creating a new branch is quick AND simple.